Product Strategy, UX, MVP

 The client had developed a methodology to score how the funds align with the UN Sustainable Development Goals.
 They wanted to show this data in an engaging and trustworthy way, so users could truly understand what they were investing in and make decisions with confidence.

 The main assumption from the client was that exposing the full depth of the data would build trust, so we just needed to find the right visuals.
-But the underlying challenge was to make the experience accessible, by simplifying information, without losing depth and credibility.
+However, the underlying challenge was to make the experience accessible, by simplifying information, without losing depth and credibility.

 Reframe: Information is not inherently valuable.